This chapter was updated in August 2021 to reflect changes from the revised Working Together to Safeguard Children.

 - The child's views and wishes, if known.

 Other information may be relevant and some information may not be available at the time of making the referral.
 There should not be a delay in order to collect information if the delay may place the child at risk of significant harm.
-If a child is at immediate risk the professional should call MASH on 0300 126 1000 and make a telephone referral, they will subsequently be required to put this in writing.
+If a child is at immediate risk the professionals working in North Northamptonshire should call MASH on 0300 126 3000 and professionals working in West Northamptonshire should call MASH on 0300 126 7000 and make a telephone referral, they will subsequently be required to put this in writing.

-The parents should be informed by the professional working with the child that a referral is going to be made and the concerns should be discussed with the parents prior to making this referral.
-The professional should also seek parental consent to share information and for the MASH to undertake agency checks.
-Where a professional decides not to discuss the referral with parents first as this may put a child at risk the decision must be recorded in the child's file with reasons, dated and signed and confirmed in the referral to Children's social care.All referrals from professionals should be confirmed in writing, by the referrer, within 48 hours.
+Where a practitioner makes a referral without informing the parents or carers this must be recorded in the child's file with reasons, and confirmed in the referral to Children's social care.All referrals from practitioners should be confirmed in writing, by the referrer, within 48 hours.
 If the referrer has not received an acknowledgement within 24 working hours, they should contact Children's social care again.

 4. Receiving a Referral